-We learned how to optimally DC fast charge our electric vehicle on our last road trip.
-During my son’s school spring break, we drove 339-miles from Orange Big Sur, California.
-Our latest road trip taught us how to optimally DC fast charge our electric vehicle.
+We learned how to optimally DC Fast charge our electric vehicle on our last road trip.
+During my son’s spring break at school, we drove 339 miles from Orange Big Sur, California.
+Our latest road trip taught us how to optimally DC Fast charge our electric vehicle.
 So we packed up our 2018 Tesla Model X, took our breakfast to go, and were off.
-We left Orange around 8 am and got to Big Sur around 4 pm.
+We left Orange around 8 am and reached Big Sur around 4 pm.

 Electric Vehicle Charging at Miramar

 We have taken several road trips with our electric vehicle and learned some tips.
 For example, when we started taking our first road trips, we would charge our battery to 100% or close to the full mark every time we had to stop to charge our electric vehicle.
 In part, we did not want to get stranded between charging stops.
 However, we learned that when you charge over time, the rate at which electricity flows into your battery slows down.
 Therefore, there is an optimal period to charge.
-If you wait past the optimal charging point, you will be staying longer and charging at a much slower rate.
+If you wait past the optimal charging point, you will stay longer and charge much slower.

 We figured this out and started to follow the recommendation of the electric vehicles trip planner.
 For example, our electric vehicle told us to leave at our Rosewood stop after 30 minutes.
 Waiting past that 30-minute mark will make you wait longer and start to charge at a slower rate.
 At around 80% of your EV battery’s capacity, charging speeds typically are reduced to about 5 miles per hour.